Events

 • From 25 November to 24 December 2026, Dresden:

-Saxony to Celebrate Jewish Culture in 2026 with a Year-Long Program of Events
+Saxony Celebrates Jewish Culture in 2026 with a Year-Long Program of Events

-In 2026, the German state of Saxony will shine a spotlight on its rich Jewish heritage with a year-long celebration titled “Year of Jewish Culture in Saxony.”
-This landmark cultural initiative will feature a wide range of events across the region, highlighting the historical contributions, contemporary life and vibrant traditions of Jewish communities in Saxony.
+In 2026, the German state of Saxony shines a spotlight on its rich Jewish heritage with a year-long celebration titled “Year of Jewish Culture in Saxony.”
+This landmark cultural initiative features a wide range of events across the region, highlighting the historical contributions, contemporary life and vibrant traditions of Jewish communities in Saxony.

 Looking for an event?